robert/robert.github.com/_posts/2100-01-01-using-the-hive-with-aws-elasticsearch.md

 }
 ```

-If you instead choose to run the signing proxy on different hosts then you should configure The Hive to connect to its database at the address of the load balancer in front of the signing proxy hosts (or however you distribute traffic inside your environment):
+If you instead choose to run the signing proxy on different hosts to The Hive then you should configure The Hive to connect to its database at the address of the load balancer in front of the signing proxy hosts (or however you distribute traffic inside your environment):

 ```
 search {